superwebshare/super-web-share/README.txt

 3. Inline sharing button settings page of Super Web Share
 4. Fallback settings page
 5. Appearance page settings
-6. Fallback on the desktop
+6. Fallback on the desktop with social media platforms like WhatsApp, Twitter, Facebook and LinkedIn.

 == Changelog ==